 If the mold is in your ducts, call a professional HVAC contractor and schedule air duct cleaning services.
 If your ducts are mold-free, running your air conditioner will also dehumidify your house, stopping mold before it starts.

-If you think you have a mold problem in your Maryland or Washington, DC home, call Michael Bonsby Heating & Air Conditioning today!
+If you think you have a mold problem in your Maryland or Washington, DC home, call Michael Bonsby HVAC & Plumbing today!